 The IMF's target is Janos Karq, a top official of an unnamed Soviet Bloc country.
 Briggs enlists the help of Joseph Baresh, an alcoholic performer who has a photographic memory.
-Baresh will pose as an agent code-named Sparrow, who has never been apprehended by the authorities of Karq's country.
-(The real Sparrow has died, a fact not generally known.)
-The idea is that Baresh will be captured and provide information implicating Karq as a traitor.
+Baresh will pose as an agent code-named Sparrow, who's never been apprehended by the authorities of Karq's country (the real Sparrow having died, a fact not generally known.)
+The idea is Baresh will be captured and provide information implicating Karq as a traitor.
 Barney, Cinnamon and Willy, along with Briggs, will engage in an unsuccessful (and fake) attempt to free Sparrow.
 That move will encourage the authorities to believe Baresh's story, ensuring Karq's demise.
 But Baresh gets a look at a list of agents in the employ of Karq's nation.
 Now, Briggs must stage a second escape attempt, this time for real.
 Rollin Hand, initially passed over for this mission, will play a small, but vital, role.
 Written by

-GoodTimes Home Video released this one "Mission: Impossible" episode and no others in VHS.
-As there is no on-screen episode titles for this series, they gave it on their packaging the title, "Butcher of Balkens."
-Aside from the fact that the official title is "Memory," this (the nickname of the enemy country's intelligence officer whom the IMF has been assigned to eliminate) should have been rendered as "The Butcher of the Balkans."
+GoodTimes Home Video released this one "Mission: Impossible" episode and no others on VHS.
+As there's no on-screen episode titles for this series, they gave it on their packaging the title,; "Butcher of Balkans."
+Aside from the fact that the official title is "Memory," this (the nickname of the enemy country's intelligence officer whom the IMF has been assigned to eliminate) should have been rendered as "The Butcher of The Balkans."
 See more »

 Take it, Mr. Briggs.